 “Fans of the George V. Higgins school of crime writing should jump at Alex S. Avitabile’s new Al and Mick Forte book, Where’s . . .
 Eli?
 Avitabile knows Brooklyn, and he has a gift for distinctive voices.
-I couldn’t get enough of this book.” —William Boyle, acclaimed author of his own tales of Brooklyn: Gravesend, The Lonely Witness, A Friend is a Gift You Give Yourself, and the forthcoming City of Margins
+I couldn’t get enough of this book.” —William Boyle, acclaimed author of his own tales of Brooklyn: Gravesend, The Lonely Witness, A Friend is a Gift You Give Yourself and City of Margins.

 — Self-Publishing Review

 A simple but engrossing mystery with a New York accent.